Small Groups

 Universal Christ Reflection Group

-Some groups meet regularly throughout the year and are open to all on a drop-in basis.
-Information on these groups is below.
+Some groups meet regularly throughout the year and are open to all on a drop-in basis; each is described briefly below (click on the purple bar to read about a group).
+No registration is needed for these groups.

 If you’re longing for communion and community in silence, this group offers contemplative prayer and dialogue on Monday, Wednesday, and Friday mornings.
 A bell rings to begin the silence.
 After a 30-minute sit, participants have contemplative dialogue and a short sit to end the meetings at 10:15 a.m.
 These meetings are open to all who seek a contemplative community.
-Mondays and Fridays we gather in the Lounge.
-Wednesdays we gather in the Small Fellowship Hall.
-(To find the Lounge, enter the parish house from our large parking lot.
+We gather in the Lounge.
+To find the Lounge, enter the parish house from our large parking lot.
 At the top of the steps, turn left.
-The Small Fellowship Hall is located between the Large Fellowship Hall and the Library, near the Café.)

 All who resonate with a holistic vision of Celtic spirituality, with John Philip Newell’s teachings, or with his School for Earth and Soul are invited to participate in a monthly “Threshold Community.”
 No preparation or prior experience with Earth & Soul is required.
 Following a “House Gathering” model, we meet for an hour of reflection, deep listening, and discussion around the themes outlines in Sacred Earth, Sacred Soul and their connections to scripture, self, and service to the world.